IFRS Foundation

 Employee Health & Safety

-The Health Care Delivery industry is heavily dependent on a skilled workforce, and employees are routinely exposed to injury, illness, and infection during their regular duties.
+The Health Care Delivery industry is heavily dependent on a skilled workforce, and employees routinely are exposed to injury, illness and infection during regular duties.
 Relative to other industries, Health Care Delivery has one of the highest rates of injury and illness.
-Entities that are able to manage this issue more effectively can reduce costs associated with workers’ compensation, productivity, morale, and employee retention.
-Entities often mitigate risks by implementing proactive health and safety management protocols, developing training requirements for employees, and conducting regular audits of their own practices.
+Entities that manage this issue more effectively may reduce costs associated with workers’ compensation, productivity, morale and employee retention.
+Entities often mitigate risks by implementing proactive health and safety management protocols, developing employee training requirements, and conducting regular audits of their own safety practices.

 Employee Engagement, Diversity & Inclusion